coleyr/PaintedLake/content/posts/bottom-of-the-lake-51.md

 ---
-title: 'Bottom of the Lake 5.1'
+title: "Bottom of the Lake 5.1"
 date: 2019-08-26
 tags: ['The Bottom of the Lake', 'Carl Schreiber']
 ---